 Commonly called KPI (Key Performance Indicator for) in marketing, it allows to control and measure previously defined data.

-As an example, these data can be values which are updated monthly to be compared against a target defined by your company.
+As an example, these data can be values that are updated monthly to be compared against a target defined by your company.

 HOW CAN YOUR HR DASHBOARD HELP YOU COMMUNICATE?